 Fordham's School of Professional and Continuing Studies offers the College at 60 program for men and women who have both the time and desire to be stimulated by new ideas and engage in a dynamic community.
-College at 60, a nationally recognized program, has for over 40 years served as a springboard into the classroom for persons over age 60 interested in learning among a community of peers in a relaxed, intellectual environment.
+College at 60, a nationally recognized program, has for over 50 years served as a springboard into the classroom for persons over age 60 interested in learning among a community of peers in a supportive, intellectual environment.
 The program welcomes adults from many walks of life and varied educational backgrounds.
 Some are recently retired or work part time.
 Others may have left college early on to embark on life's journeys, while many completed college and advanced degrees.
 What all have in common is a strong desire to learn.

 College at 60 offers noncredit, liberal arts college courses taught by experienced faculty members, many of whom also teach in Fordham’s undergraduate and graduate schools.
 These seminars cover a variety of topics, such as creative writing, art history, literature, classical music, science, theater, psychology, philosophy, religious studies, and history.

 College at 60 offers a periodic series of free lectures to enhance the learning experience.
 Participation in the College at 60 program also entitles you to attend campus events and to use Fordham's facilities, including libraries, computer centers, bookstores, cafeterias, and health centers at the Manhattan, Bronx, and Westchester campuses.

 The College at 60 courses are offered at the Lincoln Center campus in Manhattan during the fall and spring semesters.
 The courses are noncredit, nondegree-based courses.